Saint Laurent Fall/Winter 2026 Look1

 5. Black Tailored Suit

 A quieter look that grounds the collection in reality.
-It demonstrates how Saint Laurent’s tailoring remains central to the brand’s commercial success.
+The piece demonstrates how Saint Laurent’s tailoring remains central to the brand’s commercial success.

 Saint Laurent Fall/Winter 2026 Look 49